AtonyGit/CorsacCosmetics/README.md

 CorsacCosmetics is a client-side BepInEx mod for Among Us that adds support for user-provided cosmetic images.
 This fork updates the original CorsacHats to support newer Among Us versions and expands the available cosmetic types to include hats, visors, and nameplates.

 ### Supported cosmetic types and locations
-- Hats: CorsacCosmetics/Hats
+- Hats: `CorsacCosmetics/Hats`
-- Visors: CorsacCosmetics/Visors
+- Visors: `CorsacCosmetics/Visors`
-- Nameplates: CorsacCosmetics/Nameplates
+- Nameplates: `CorsacCosmetics/Nameplates`
+- Bundles: `CorsacCosmetics/Bundles`

+### Cosmetic bundles

+Cosmetic bundles (`.ccb`) allow you to package multiple cosmetics together and set specific cosmetic sprites (eg. preview, climb).
+Bundles should be placed in the `CorsacCosmetics/Bundles` folder.

+You can create cosmetic bundles with the [online editor](https://allofus.dev/cosmetics/).

 ### Making your own cosmetics
 You can use the Crewmate_Base.png file in the Templates folder as a base layer for cosmetics.